Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

 \subsection{An empirical study}

-We applied the proposed FIVAR($h$)-It\^o model to real high-frequency trading data for 200 assets from January 2017 to December 2019 (746 trading days).
-The top 200 large trading volume stocks among the S\&P 500 were selected from the Wharton Data Service (WRDS) system, and we used 1-min log-returns, which are calculated by the previous tick \citep{zhang2011estimating} scheme.
-We excluded days with half trading hours.
+We applied the proposed FIVAR($h$) model to real high-frequency trading data for 200 assets from January 2016 to December 2019 (997 trading days).
+The top 200 large trading volume stocks among the S\&P 500 were selected from the Wharton Data Service (WRDS) system. {The trading volumes were calculated using the data from years 2015 to 2020.} To synchronize the high-frequency data, we used the previous tick scheme \citep{andersen2003modeling, barndorff2011multivariate, zhang2011estimating} with equal distance intervals, {which helps mitigate the errors from the irregularity of the observation times.} When applying the refresh time scheme for the 200 assets, we find that the average number of daily synchronized samples is 593.49, which corresponds to 39.42-sec sampling frequency.
+Hence, we chose 1-min sampling frequency to enjoy the benefit of large samples, {which corresponds to $m=390$.} We excluded days with half trading hours.
+The data of year $2020$ was excluded to avoid the effects of extreme market conditions.
+Specifically, we performed the structural break test for the eigenvalue process in Section \ref{empirical-study2} and found the non-stationarity when including 2020 data.
+We note that approximately 10 CPU cores with 2 GHz and 200 GB of RAM are required to conduct the whole empirical study within 3 days.

-To apply the proposed estimation procedures, we need to determine the rank $r$.
-We first calculated 746 daily integrated volatility matrices using the jump-adjusted pre-averaging realized volatility (PRVM) estimator \eqref{eq-5.1}.
-We chose $c_{i,u}$ as 8 times the sample standard deviation of the pre-averaged variables $m^{1/8}\bar{Y}_{i}\left(t_{d,k}\right)$ and projected the daily PRVM estimators onto the positive semi-definite cone in the spectral norm to make them positive semi-definite.
-Then, we employed the procedure in \citet{ait2017using} as follows:
+To apply the proposed estimation procedures, we first calculated 997 daily integrated volatility matrices using the jump adjusted pre-averaging realized volatility matrix (PRVM) estimator in \eqref{eq-A.1}.
+We chose $K$ as 19 and $c_{i,u}$ as 4 times the sample standard deviation of the pre-averaged variables $m^{1/4}\bar{Y}_{i}\left(t_{d,k}\right)$.
+We projected the daily PRVM estimators onto the positive semi-definite cone in the spectral norm to make them positive semi-definite.
+In the empirical study, to predict the future volatility matrix, we employed the rolloing window scheme with the in-sample period $n=251$.
+For each in-sample period, we estimated the rank $r$ based on the rank estimation procedure in \eqref{eq-5.1} with $n=251$.
+We note that $r$ was always estimated to be 3.